apshen/arageli/branches/release/readme.txt

 Almost all build scripts are located in build directory of the distributive but some of them are spread along the directories.
-Choose proper platform directory for your system and build all or a particular part of the distributive.

 2.1 Microsoft Windows